Rexton Hearing Aids Review

 • Seniors with tinnitus

-• Seniors who prefer disposable batteries
+• Seniors who want the option of using disposable batteries

-TruCore Features
+TruCore features:

 • Voice Ranger